matlab-deep-learning/constrained-deep-learning/documentation/AI-Verification-Convexity.md

 bisecting these directional derivatives, into the interior of the square, has a negative gradient.
 This is because the vertex is at the intersection of two planes and is a non-differentiable point, so the derivative through this point is path dependent.
-This is a well-known property of non-differentiable functions and breaks the assertion that this vertex is the minimum of $f$ over this square region.
+This is a well-known observation but this breaks the assertion that this vertex if the minimum of $f$ over this square region.
 From this example, it is clear the minimum lies at the apex at $(0,0)$.

 To ameliorate this issue, in the case that the convex function is